float-toolkit/react/README.md

 ### Usage

 The package export is a **React hook** called `useFloatToolkit`.
-It can be called from within a Function Component to create an outlet (reactive output).
+It returns an object with an `output` state, as well as math functions that also serve as setters for the output.

 ```js
 import React, { useEffect } from "react";